Hashir-Jamil/LongBox/LOG.md

     Hashir: Worked on refactoring tasks and addressed bugs
     Ahan: Completed my user story for ITR3, full functioning of social panel with a filter feature to filter based on the number of comics reading/ finished and more/ less.
 Added tests for a new method used.
 Added more enteries in the script for users.

 ## Sunday, March 24th, 2024
     Ali: Completed my user story for ITR3, now a user can view another user profile from comments by double clicking

+## Tuesday, March 26th, 2024

+    Hashir: worked on documentation like readme, planning doc, refactoring doc, diagrams and worked on bugs/problems/issues